redhat-developer/app-services-cli/docs/commands/rhoas_connector_build.md

 ### Examples

 ```
-# Build a Connectors instance
+# Build a Connectors configuration file based on the "aws_lambda_sink_0.1" connector type.
+The default configuration file name is "connector.json"
 rhoas connector build --type=--type=aws_lambda_sink_0.1

-# Build a Connectors instance with a name of my_connector
+# Build a Connectors configuration file named "my_aws_lambda_connector.json" that is based on the "aws_lambda_sink_0.1" connector type
-rhoas connector build --name=my_connector --type=--type=aws_lambda_sink_0.1
+rhoas connector build --name=my_aws_lambda_connector --type=--type=aws_lambda_sink_0.1

-cat myconnector.json | rhoas connector create

 ```

 ### Options

 ```
-      --name string          name of the connector
+      --name string          The name of the connector type that was used to build a configuration file.
   -o, --output string        Specify the output format.
 Choose from: "json", "yaml", "yml"
-      --output-file string   filename of the connector specification file
+      --output-file string   The filename of the connector configuration file
-      --overwrite            should overwrite file if exist
+      --overwrite            Overwrite the file if it aready exists.
-      --type string          Connector type (id of the connector)
+      --type string          The type of the connector in the catalog (the same as the ID value for the connector in the catalog)
 ```

 ### Options inherited from parent commands